 |Whether HAVIPs support broadcasting or multicasting||Not supported

 Note HAVIPs support only unicasting.
 To implement high availability through third-party software such as keepalived, you must modify the configuration file to change the communication method to unicasting.

-For more information, see Implement high availability through HAVIPs and keepalived.
+For more information, see Implement active/standby high availability by using HAVIPs and keepalived.